Ode to Billie Joe (album): Commercial performance

 The album peaked at No. 1 on the US Billboard Top LP's chart.
 It was the only album to displace the Beatles’ Sgt.
 Pepper's Lonely Hearts Club Band from its 15-week reign at the top of the chart.
 It also peaked at No. 1 on the US Billboard Hot Country Albums chart and at No. 5 on the US Billboard Top Selling R&B Albums chart.

 The album's first single, "Ode to Billie Joe", was released in July 1967, and peaked at No. 1 on the US Billboard Hot 100 chart, No. 7 on the US Billboard Top 40 Easy Listening chart, No. 8 on the US Billboard Top Selling R&B Singles chart, and No. 17 on the US Billboard Hot Country Singles chart.
 The single also saw international success, peaking at No. 1 in Canada on the RPM Top Singles chart, No. 6 on Australia's Kent Music Report Singles Chart, and No. 13 on the UK Singles Chart.

 The album's second single, "I Saw an Angel Die", was released in September 1967, and failed to chart.

 "Mississippi Delta" was issued as Gentry's debut single in Japan in October 1967, but did not chart.

 Reissues

 In 2007, the album was made available for digital download.

 In 2008, Australian label Raven Records released the album on CD, paired with 1969’s Touch 'Em with Love.

 Track listing

 All tracks written by Bobbie Gentry, except as noted.

 Personnel

-Adapted from the album liner notes.
+Adapted from the album liner notes and back cover.